FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 to the computed duration so traffic is stopped after the intended duration of real traffic.
-Luckily, it turns out this correction is not dependend on traffic profile nor CPU used by TRex, so a fixed constant (0.1115 seconds) works well.
+Luckily, it turns out this correction is not dependend on traffic profile nor CPU used by TRex, so a fixed constant (0.112 seconds) works well.
+Unfortunately, the constant may depend on TRex version, or execution environment (e.g. TRex in AWS).

 The result computations need a precise enough duration of the real traffic, luckily server side of TRex has precise enough counter for that.